-After conducting more research that demonstrated 177 potential genetic changes in the sperm of men who use marijuana, Schrott decided to zero in on those specific genes.
-Using 24 men, 12 users and 12 non-users, animal models, and a genome-wide analysis of the activity of segments of DNA, they found that when men smoked or ingested marijuana, the Discs-Large Associated Protein 2, or the DLGAP2 gene, underwent notable methylation.
-This matters because DLGAP2 gene identified is strongly associated with autism as well as schizophrenia and post-traumatic stress disorder.
+After conducting more research that demonstrated 177 potential genetic changes in the sperm of men who use marijuana, Schrott decided to zero in on specific genes.
+Using 24 men, 12 users and 12 non-users, animal models, and genome-wide analysis of segments of DNA, she and her colleagues found that when men smoked or ingested marijuana, the Discs-Large Associated Protein 2, or the DLGAP2 gene, underwent notable methylation.
+This matters because the DLGAP2 gene identified is strongly associated with autism as well as schizophrenia and post-traumatic stress disorder.

-“Our initial study was really the first of its kind to look at marijuana use in men and changes to his sperm, so we didn’t necessarily expect to see this gene being implicated, but it was a finding that we felt warranted follow up given its potential involvement in autism and schizophrenia,” Schrott says.
+“Our initial study was really the first of its kind to look at marijuana use in men and changes to his sperm, so we didn’t necessarily expect to see this gene being implicated.
+But it was a finding that we felt warranted follow-up given its potential involvement in autism and schizophrenia,” Schrott says.

 Since it is the first study of this kind, the findings are very much prospective and need to be duplicated with a larger sample size before there is any reason for men to panic.
 “We are only able to report this association present in the sperm of men who use marijuana.
-So what this means for children, we don’t know,” Schrott adds.
+So what this means for children, we don’t know,” Schrott admits.

-“There is no evidence that heavy users have trouble conceiving or have an increased risk of ill children.
+“There is no evidence that heavy marijuana users have trouble conceiving or have an increased risk of ill children.
 However, no studies looking for those outcomes have been done to date,” he notes.

 It is tempting to jump to the conclusion that the rise in autism cases could be attributed to the mainstreaming of marijuana, as the domestic production of it has increased tenfold over the past 25 years.
-Still, it is important to stress that the current study does not directly link men’s marijuana use to autism in their offspring, but rather calls for much more research on the matter.
+Still, it’s important to stress that the current study does not directly link men’s marijuana use to autism in their offspring.
+Rather, it calls for more research on the matter.